StackVista/stackstate-docs/use/stackstate-ui/perspectives/events_perspective.md

 {% hint style="success" "self-hosted info" %}

-**StackState Self-Hosted**

-Extra information for the StackState Self-Hosted product:

-You can also use the StackState CLI or an HTTP POST to send events to StackState.
+You can also use the StackState CLI or an HTTP POST to [send events to StackState](../../../configure/telemetry/send_telemetry.md#events).
 {% endhint %}

 ### Event category